Storytelling as a Leadership Tool: 10 Tips to Get It Right

 People connect with reality, not technicalities and numbers.

-For instance, at Ritz-Carlton, leaders widely share stories about specific doormen, cleaning and maintenance staff who’ve done exceptional things.
+For instance, at the Ritz-Carlton, leaders widely share stories about specific doormen, cleaning and maintenance staff who’ve done exceptional things.
 They skim over the financial details.

 2. Plan Around the Takeaway